 2018 MOTOCROSS ACTION 450 SHOOTOUT: THE COMPLETE TEST, TEXT & TRUTH

-For the wrecking crew, the “2018 MXA 450 Shootout” started several months ago.
+For the wrecking crew, the “2018 MXA 450 Shootout” started back in May of 2017.
 A shootout is a fairly straightforward process with a few twists and turns along the way.
 The first step is getting a first look at what the manufacturers have in store.
 Normally, the press relations guys at each company slip us a password-dedicated address or thumb drive to see the high-resolution photos of the new bikes.
 This year we got the 2018 press intro photos as early as May of 2017.

 The second step is a tech briefing, where all of the media outlets are shown the bikes in person, along with a breakdown of every part that has been changed.
 How this happens varies with each company, but if everything falls in line, the tech briefing is followed by the first test ride.

 The first test day isn’t really a test day at all.
 It is actually a day devoted to photos, videos and making a few minor changes to suit our needs on that day.
 Depending on how new the 2018 bikes are, the manufacturers either swing for the fences with a fancy junket to a far-off track or they send out a mechanic with the bike to make sure that it lives through the first day.